 - Better Work-Life Balance

 Remote working has been proven to reduce stress, offer more free time for interests and passions, and enhance intimate relations, among many other things, making distant employees a happier and more committed workforce.
+Employees working from home have been using this free auto clicker for repetitive work tasks.

 Cons of Working Remotely